Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/OLLAMA_GUIDE.md

-# Using Ollama with RAGFlow Slim Graphs
+# Using Ollama with RAGFlow Slim with Graphiti Integration

 ## Why Ollama?